How to get rid of moles – 4 humane ways and the harmful methods to always avoid

 2. Plant marigolds, alliums, and daffodils to discourage moles

-Unlike getting rid of squirrels, moles are easily discouraged.
+Unlike getting rid of squirrels, moles are easily discouraged by certain plants.
 Planting marigolds, daffodils, or alliums is an easy and beautiful way to deter moles.

-These plants are non-toxic alternatives to the ‘mole plant’ or castor beans which can be poisonous to other animals.
-This method works because these flowers, marigolds in particular, produce a pungent fragrance that dissuades moles from making a home in your yard.
+These plants are non-toxic alternatives to the ‘mole plant’ or castor beans, which can be poisonous to other animals.
+This method works because these flowers, marigolds in particular, are pest-repellent plants producing a pungent fragrance that dissuades moles from making a home in your yard.

-Marigolds are also fantastic for companion planting, which means your fruit and veg will benefit, too.
+Marigolds are also fantastic for companion planting, which means your fruit and veg will benefit from their presence, too.

 3. Catch and release the mole